GoranStambukZadar/Notes/Guide to Star Trek Online.md

 # Tips

-If you get shot at, placate the target.
+If you get shot at, placate the attacker.

 Move as fast as you can by triggering your fortified engines with aux to sif, your conn officer from phoenix, epte and evasive maneouvers.